 Figure 1.
 Product, SEM and structure illustration of Vyon® PTFE.

-For more information on the range and grades of Vyon® PTFE materials available please contact firstname.lastname@example.org
+For more information on the range and grades of Vyon® PTFE materials available please see our PTFE leaflet here.
+For any other queries please contact email@example.com

 Please drop us an email via firstname.lastname@example.org or simply complete the contact form below to get in touch with a member of our Vyon® team.